scottweber88/ILP-API/source/index.html.md

 indigenous      | boolean     | False    | `false` | Are you a native Australian?

-# Social Media
+# Community Feed

-## Retrieve Social Media
+## Retrieve Community Feed

-This endpoint returns the latest social media for a language, in reverse (descending) time order.
+This endpoint returns the latest Community Feed for a language, in reverse (descending) time order.

 > On Success this API returns json like